 ||Lightning near Mingo, Iowa, May 1987.
 Although the Fort Collins parking lot shot got lots of favorable comments, even I realized it was a pretty mediocre picture.
 Unlike many lightning photographers, I was not instantly hooked, and indeed didn't even try again until seven years later.
 Karla and I had been up to her grandmother's in Waterloo, Iowa, and driving back on the Highway 330 diagonal southwest of Marshalltown in the gathering dusk, I noted persistent lightning off to the east.
 I pulled off on a dirt road, set up the Nikon FE with 55mm and tripod, and proceeded to shoot 40 exposures (finished off one roll, shot the whole next one).
 Three had lightning in them, and two were pretty nice.
 This is one of them.
 The real miracle in this shot is that there is no sodium-vapor yard light on this farm!
 I like this picture well enough that a print of it hangs in my living room.
 There, I thought, I've pretty much conquered lightning photography on my second try.
 Nikon FE, 55mm Micro, Kodachrome 64|

 Well, maybe not quite.
-One day in 1999 I was looking at the Apogee on-line photo magazine, which I'd found while looking for flash bulb information, and followed a link to the Lightning Trigger.
-Wow, it fires the camera in broad daylight, to capture daylight lightning photos!
-Yikes, it costs $329!
+One day in 1999 I read a reference to a device which senses lightning and fires the camera, even in broad daylight, to capture daylight lightning photos!
+But it cost $329!
 Yowza!
-However, I'd recently picked up a Contax G2, which has an electronic release, and called up photo buddy and erstwhile engineer Dave Dahms and asked if he'd design and build a lightning trigger.
+However, I'd recently picked up a Contax G2, which has an electronic release, and called up photo buddy and erstwhile engineer Dave Dahms and asked if he'd design and build a lightning detector/shutter release.
 Dave, always good-natured and a great practical engineer, did, testing it in what must have been a comical display of setting the unit up on a tripod in broad daylight and backing away while firing a small electronic flash and staring at the unit through binoculars to see if it worked.
 Once he'd nailed down the circuit, he sent me the schematic and a board layout and I built one too, just in time (August 1999) to miss virtually all the severe weather that summer.
-My "build" of the Lightning Detector is pictured at left on my G2.
+My "build" of the device is pictured at left on my G2.
 The circuit is simple enough, and Dave generous enough with some spare parts, that I spent more on the stainless steel allen bolts and Radio Shack case than on electrical components.
 And the G2 isn't necessary; the Nikon FE would probably work with a motor on it, since the MD-12 had a connector to hook up a remote release.
-Dave uses a Canon A-1, and the Lightning Trigger site has a number of eligible cameras. [and before you email me or Dave asking for the circuit, sorry, it's not for distribution, we don't want to turn into the Lightning Trigger Help Desk and we don't want to get sued by you or your grief-stricken relatives for encouraging you to go out and stand around in storms, and if you're really interested you can get one at Stepping Stone Products]
+Dave uses a Canon A-1 and now, in the age of digital, it can be adapted for all sorts of cameras. [and before you email me or Dave asking for the circuit, sorry, it's not for distribution, we don't want to turn into the Help Desk for this device and we don't want to get sued by you or your grief-stricken relatives for encouraging you to go out and stand around in storms.]

 Anyway, the chase was on.
 For the first time, I began to actually try and position myself in front of thunderstorms hoping to get shots of lightning.
 Initially I was more concerned with a proof-of-concept shot, anything with lightning, to prove that this unit worked.
 Most of our storms seem to be happening at night rather than in daytime, and a couple of attempts in daylight resulted in extremely mediocre shots with no lightning (Target parking lot with no lightning, pile of dirt in a cemetery with no lightning, windblown lake with no lightning, etc.) Both Dave's experience and mine showed the device to be so proficient at keeping lighting away that we started calling them the Lightning Preventors.